 Plasma etch processes used to remove silicon and other materials deep into the wafer are collectively referred to as deep silicon etch.
-These deep trenches, TSVs, and other high aspect ratio features are created by etching through multiple materials sequentially, where each new material involves a change in the etch process.
-As they are often electrically isolating or connecting structures, even slight variation from target results can negatively impact device performance.
+These may be deep trenches for CMOS image sensor pixel isolation, trenches for power and other devices, TSVs, and other high aspect ratio features.
+These are created by etching through multiple materials sequentially, where each new material involves a change in the etch process.
 The Syndion® etch product family is optimized for deep silicon etch, providing the fast process switching with depth and cross-wafer uniformity control required to achieve precision etch results.
 The systems support both conventional single-step etch and rapidly alternating process, which minimizes damage and delivers precise depth uniformity.